mluchettii/homelab/README.md

-# Home Server Docker Compose
+# Homelab

-Docker Compose infrastructure running across a Raspberry Pi 5 (homelab) and a DigitalOcean droplet (cloud proxy).
-Services are managed via Tailscale for private mesh networking, with Cloudflare DNS and a DigitalOcean VPS running Pangolin for secure public-facing access.
+Documentation of my homelab running across a Raspberry Pi 5 and a DigitalOcean VPS (Pangolin stack), connected via Tailscale mesh.
+Services are managed with Docker Compose, DNS is handled by Cloudflare, and a MikroTik hEX S router enforces network segmentation.

 Each service lives in its own directory with a standalone `docker-compose.yml` and a `.env` file.
 See `.env.example` for all variables with generation instructions.